Skip navigation

 The answer is yes—with the right setup and professional installation, a modern heat pump can keep your home warm, efficient, and comfortable all winter long.

-At Premier Heating & Air, we help local homeowners understand how today’s advanced heat pump technology performs in our region’s mild-to-moderate winters—and why it’s becoming one of the most popular home comfort solutions in Georgia.
+At Premier Heating & Air, we help local homeowners understand how today’s advanced heat pump technology performs in our region’s mild-to-moderate winters, and why replacing your AC and furnace with a heat pump is becoming one of the most popular home comfort solutions in Georgia.

 Unlike a traditional furnace that generates heat by burning fuel, a heat pump transfers heat from one place to another.
 In the winter, it pulls warmth from the outdoor air and moves it inside; in the summer, it reverses the process to cool your home.